sizious/dcload-ip/README.md

-# dcload-ip 1.1.2 (with DHCP)
+# dcload-ip 2.0.0

 A Dreamcast ethernet loader originally by [Andrew Kieschnick](http://napalm-x.thegypsy.com/andrewk/dc/).
+Updated and overhauled by Moopthehedgehog

 ## Features

 * Load  `elf`, `srec`, and `bin`
 * PC I/O (read, write, etc to PC - compatible with original dcload)
 * Exception handler
-* Extremely fast (at least for me - I get 1130Kbyte/sec on 10mbit half-duplex)
+* Extremely fast
-* Now works on 100mbit (I get 2580Kbyte/sec on 100mbit half-duplex)
+* Now works on 100mbit
 * Supports both the **Broadband Adapter** (HIT-0400) and **LAN Adapter** (HIT-0300) in a single binary
-- DHCP support (use an IP address of 000.000.000.000 in `Makefile.cfg` to enable it)
+- DHCP support (use an IP address of 0.0.0.0 in `Makefile.cfg` to enable it)
 - NTSC 480i, PAL 576i, and VGA display output modes supported
 - Dumping exceptions over the network if the dcload console is enabled